Carnegie Mellon University School of Art

 -I will make sure I have all the required applications installed

--If unable to meet these basic requirement I will use the lab computers
+-If unable to meet these basic requirement I will use the school computers.

 I will use the class Discord to keep up with asynchronous communications, announcements, and questions that could be of general interest.